trobinson1097/Discog-2.0-Client/README.md

 ### Why Discog 2.0?

-I have always had a passion for listening to and creating music so at the start of covid I began collecting cassettes.
+I have always had a passion for listening to and creating music and at the start of covid I began collecting cassettes.
 To keep track of the fast-growing collection I used
 [Discogs](https://www.discogs.com/) .
 I was inspired by the largely known application and wanted to create one that would someday fix certain features I found hard to use as a collector.
 This application is scalable and I look forward to continuing my work on it as I develop new skills and think of new and useful features.